St. Audoen's Church

 Interior

-Inviting and ancient
+Inviting and Ancient

 Unlike any other church in Ireland, you’ll enjoy exploring Dublin’s only medieval church still in use.